 - ¾ cup water

 - ½ tablespoon dried minced onions, or 1 teaspoon onion powder

 - 1 (15oz) can black beans, drained

 - salt to taste

 - 6 corn tortillas

-- Heat up the tortillas either in a pan with some oil, or on a grill if you have one available.
+- Heat up the tortillas in a pan with some oil, on a grill, or over your stove burner.

-- Remove the filling from the heat and build your tacos using whichever toppings you have on hand.
+- Remove the filling from the heat and build your tacos using your favorite toppings.